dragonknight919/aws-terraform-web-application/README.md

 ### Terraform output

-Terraform will output the website and API endpoint of your app if deployment was successful.
+Terraform will output the endpoints of the website and API(s) of your app if deployment was successful.
 (When using a custom domain name, the CloudFront website endpoint is still available and will be outputted as normal.)
+The key to the CRUD API (API usage quota only) is masked by Terraform, because it is sensitive.
+It is still added to the output to remind you it is available and to make it more easy to find it in the state file.

 The (insecure) S3 endpoint of your website bucket will also be outputted, but this is only useful/available when you set the insecure variable to `true` for faster testing.